-Never allow the total trailer load to exceed the value specified in the following Towing Load/Specification Chart.
+value specified in the following Towing Load/Specification Chart.
 The total trailer load equals trailer weight plus its cargo weight.

-When towing a trailer load of 1,000 lb (454 kg) or more, trailers with a brake system MUST be used.
+When towing a trailer load of 1,000 lbs.
+(454 kg) or more, trailers with a brake system MUST be used.

-The maximum GCWR (Gross Combined Weight Rating) should not exceed the value specified in the following Towing Load Specification Chart.
+The maximum GCWR (Gross Combined Weight Rating) should not exceed the value specified in the following Towing Load/ Specification Chart.